Master the mathematics of Low-Rank Adaptation (LoRA), adapter injection strategies, and memory/compute tradeoffs compared to full fine-tuning.

 Imagine you want to teach a master chef how to cook a specific new dish.
 You wouldn't send them back to culinary school for four years to relearn everything from chopping onions to molecular gastronomy.
 You'd just give them a small index card with the new recipe.

 Full fine-tuning is like sending the chef back to school: it updates every single connection in the model's "brain," which is slow, expensive, and requires massive computing power.
 LoRA (Low-Rank Adaptation) is the index card.
 It freezes the model's vast existing knowledge and injects a tiny, separate set of instructions that modify its behavior.
-This reduces the work by 10,000 while achieving nearly the same results.
+This reduces the trainable parameters by 10,000x while achieving nearly the same results.

 Training a 70-billion parameter model is staggeringly expensive.
 If you want to update all parameters (full fine-tuning), you need to store not just the model weights, but also the optimizer states and gradients for every single parameter.